lcache/php-uc/README.md

-# php-lcache-leveldb
+# php-uc
-A PHP extension providing an APCu-compatible API sufficient for LCache
+A PHP extension providing an APCu-compatible API sufficient for LCache and built on LevelDB.